 - You need a TEAM to support you in your efforts to help your child up the developmental ladder using the DIR® Model

-- The User’s Guide to the DIR® Model has a MENU OF STRATEGIES to use in Floortime
+- The User’s Guide to the DIR Model has a MENU OF PRACTICES that we use naturally, rather than prescriptively, in Floortime

 - LINK TO A 2014 VIDEO OF OUR SON PLAYING WITHOUT THE SUSTAINED JOINT ATTENTION